Photonic quantum information processing using the frequency continuous-variable of single photons: Phase estimation at the Heisenberg limit using two-photon interferometry

 \section{Phase estimation at the Heisenberg limit using two-photon interferometry}

-In this section, we provide a two-photon quantum state and a new measurement strategy reaching Heisenberg-like scaling for the estimation of a phase parameter $\phi$ that is the analogous in the frequency domain to the one in the quadrature \cite{holland_interferometric_1993}.
-The scaling that can be achieved is linear with respect to the number of modes for a fixed "intensity", in the same idea that was achieved with the orbital angular momentum degree of freedom of single photon (for instance see \cite{PhysRevLett.131.030801}).
-This is not a strategy to overcome the shot-noise limit that will be described here.
-Nevertheless, by using larger frequency entangled photons, beating the shot-noise could be done with the technique developed in \cite{PhysRevLett.131.030801}.\\
+In this section, we provide a frequency-engineered two-photon quantum state and a new measurement strategy for measuring a phase parameter whose precision scales linearly with the inverse of the number of modes, which is quantum-inspired from \cite{holland_interferometric_1993}.

+Heisenberg scaling refers as the scaling of the variance of the phase as $1/N$, $N$ refers as the the number of photons (either NOON state or squeezed state), therefore beating classical resources that is shot-noise limited with a scaling of $1/\sqrt{N}$.
+Hereafter, the attainable Heisenberg-like scaling is instead defined as linear with respect to the number of modes $N$ and is independent of the photon number since our scheme employs a fixed two-photon resource.
+This approach parallels earlier demonstrations using the orbital angular momentum degree of freedom in the single-photon regime (see, e.g., \cite{dambrosio_photonic_2013, Bouchard:17}).
+Rather than providing a strategy to overcome the shot-noise limit, our focus is on a spectral engineering method that enhances the phase resolution achievable with a two-photon state within a quantum-enhanced protocol.
+Nonetheless, by extending this technique to larger frequency-entangled photon states, it becomes feasible to beat the shot-noise limit, as illustrated in \cite{dambrosio_photonic_2013, PhysRevLett.131.030801}.\\

-We start with the two-photon state with spectrum $\ket{N/2,N/2}_{ab}$, which corresponds to a separable two-photon state with Hermite--Gauss spectrums of order $N/2$, and is therefore mathematically analogous to a twin-Fock state \cite{holland_interferometric_1993}.
-Then, this two-photon state enters in the interferometer described in Fig.~\ref{inte2}, which contains a non-linear frequency beam-splitter followed by a fractional Fourier transform in the frequency domain (see Eq.~(\ref{fractional})), and finally by another non-linear frequency beam-splitter.
-This is a non-linear interferometer, as non-linear frequency beam-splitters require light-matter interaction for their implementation.
+We start with the two-photon state with spectrum $\ket{N/2,N/2}_{ab}$, which corresponds to a separable two-photon state with Hermite--Gauss spectrum of order $N/2$, and is therefore mathematically analogous to a twin-Fock state \cite{holland_interferometric_1993}.
+Then, this two-photon state enters in the interferometer described in Fig.~\ref{inte2}, which contains a NLFBS followed by a fractional Fourier transform in the frequency domain (see Eq.~(\ref{fractional})), and finally by another NLFBS.
 The detection is composed of two single-photon detectors that are resolved in Hermite frequency modes.
 In other words, we are considering mode-resolved single photon detectors and there are in perfect mathematical analogy with photon-number resolved detectors. \\

 By using the analogy between the position-momentum quadrature and the time-frequency degree of freedom, we can proceed to the Schwinger mapping \cite{demkowicz-dobrzanski_quantum_2015} between `orbital angular momentum operators' and the time-frequency operators as follows: